AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/long-tail.md

 If you want to reduce the 'Long Tail' dimension item, Adobe recommends any of the following:

-* Use a segment.
-Segments apply at the time each server processes a subset of data.
+* Use a filter.
+Filters apply at the time each server processes a subset of data.
 Limiting the number of unique values they return reduces the 'Long Tail' dimension item.
 * Use a lookup dataset dimension.
 Lookup dataset dimensions combine event dataset dimension items, which limit the number of unique values returned.

 Overall, it is difficult to consume a report that contains more than 500K unique dimension items.
 If you apply a segment or a lookup dataset dimension, you can reduce the presence of 'Long Tail' while making your report easier to consume.
 Adobe plans to improve this experience as CJA is developed further.